chrisquince/PenrynTutorial/StrainResolution.md

 ### Inferring haplotypes

-So accounting for the header line we observe 18 and 0 variants in Clusters 14 and 13 respectively.
-For only Cluster 14 then can we attempt to actually resolve haplotypes.
+So accounting for the header line we observe 214 and 9 variants in Clusters 7 and 20 respectively.
+For Cluster 7 then can we attempt to resolve haplotypes.
 Using the desman executable:

 ```
-cd Cluster19_scg
+cd Cluster7_scg

-varFile='Cluster19_scgsel_var.csv'

-eFile='Cluster19_scgtran_df.csv'
+varFile='Cluster7_scgsel_var.csv'

+eFile='Cluster7_scgtran_df.csv'

 for g in 1 2 3 4
 do